Euclid Quick Data Release (Q1). The first Euclid view of Planck galaxy protocluster candidates at cosmic noon: Introduction

 Protoclusters are pivotal for understanding structure formation because they represent the environments primarily driving the properties of their descendant clusters, both in terms of the mechanisms controlling the evolution of galaxy members and in terms of the gas-heating processes \citep[see][for a recent review]{alberts22}.
-In this context, a particularly crucial, but still not understood mechanism, is quenching \citep{martig2009,schawinski2014}, which describes the transition from star-forming to quiescent galaxies.
+In this context, a particularly crucial, but still not fully understood mechanism, is quenching \citep{martig2009,schawinski2014}, which drives the transition from star-forming to quiescent galaxies.
 It marks the end of the so-called Cosmic Noon, at $z\,{\simeq}\,1.5$--$3$, which represents the peak epoch for the formation of galaxies and their assembly into clusters \citep{madau14}.
-As such, protoclusters seem to be among the best witnesses of this transition and their observation in the submillimetre (submm) and infrared (IR) domains offers great opportunities not only to detect them, but also to study star formation and quenching processes at Cosmic Noon.
-Based on the assumption that important episodes of star formation occurred in protoclusters, several approaches have been proposed to capture this epoch, such as the search for overdensities of H$\alpha$ and Ly$\alpha$ emitters \citep{steidel2000,shi2019,koyama13} or of dusty star-forming galaxies and submm galaxies \citep{chapman09,clements2014, kubo2015, casey15,wang2016, miller18, gomez_guijarro18,coogan18, oteo2018,kneissl2019, tadaki19, emonts19,koyama2021, polletta2021,calvi21, rotermund21, hill2024}.
+As such, protoclusters seem to be among the best witnesses of this transition and their observation in the submillimetre (submm) and infrared (IR) domains offers great opportunities not only to detect them, but also to study star-formation and quenching processes at Cosmic Noon.

+Simulations \citep{dekel06} and observational data \citep[e.g.,][]{daddi2021} also suggest the existence of a transition in gas feeding of the structures at $z \simeq 2$.
+Since important episodes of star-formation occurred in protoclusters \citep[e.g.,][]{kodama2007}, several approaches have been proposed to capture this epoch, such as the search for overdensities of H$\alpha$ and Ly$\alpha$ emitters \citep{steidel2000,shi2019,koyama13} or of dusty star-forming galaxies and submm galaxies \citep{chapman09, casey15,wang2016, miller18, koyama2021, hill2024}.